-Recently, the Immortal Wordsmith team had a discussion about expanding our voice onto the YouTube and Patreon platforms.
-This had been something that had long been on the cards for myself and Chris, but we all wanted to get the blog rolling first.
+Recently, the Immortal Wordsmith team had a discussion about expanding our voice and creating YouTube videos.
+This had been something that had long been on the cards for Chris and me, but we all wanted to get the blog rolling first.

 Now, with blogging in full swing as well as a few partnerships with some well-known names we have decided that the time is right to branch out.
 But we were in for a surprise and days of wasted opportunity as we got to grips with creating YouTube videos.